-blackhole This specifies a list of addresses which the server does not accept queries from or use to resolve a query.
+- blackhole This specifies a list of addresses which the server does not accept queries from or use to resolve a query.
 Queries from these addresses are not responded to.
-The default is none.

-no-case-compress This specifies a list of addresses which require responses to use case-insensitive compression.
+The default is none. - keep-response-order This specifies a list of addresses to which the server sends responses to TCP queries, in the same order in which they were received.
+This disables the processing of TCP queries in parallel.
+The default is none. - no-case-compress This specifies a list of addresses which require responses to use case-insensitive compression.
 This ACL can be used when named needs to work with clients that do not comply with the requirement in RFC 1034 to use case-insensitive name comparisons when checking for matching domain names.